 Seemingly startled, my Ankaran entourage all stood up around me too.

 “It’s okay!”
-I say, as I point towards the WC sign.
+I say as I point toward the WC sign.

 “I’m just going for a wee!”

 “Yes, I’m just going to use the bathroom.”

 I shuffle out from my chair to go to the bathroom.
 Two of the men stand up to escort me to the door in a bodyguard-style fashion.